ashanker1990mx/toggltest/README.md

 All the secrets needed for authenticaion of various services are in the secrets.txt file

 **Redshift documentation:**
-I spun up a cluster with 1 node and created a table called "jobs_psotings" with the following statement:
+I spun up a cluster with 1 node and created a table called "jobs_postings" with the following statement:
 >create table jobs_postings(
   title varchar(255),
   uri varchar(255),